Plan Your New Weight Room

 What are your plans for strength platforms?
 Will you use existing traditional weight lifting platforms that are between 2" and 4" tall, with metal frames, wood centers and rubber drop zones, or inset-flush platforms, or something different?

-A newer alternative that offers safety and a custom fit would be all rubber custom weightlifting platforms with inserts for you racks?
-These all rubber weightlifting platforms are just 20mm thick with molded in transitions for safety.
+A newer alternative that offers safety and a custom fit would be all rubber custom weightlifting platforms with inserts for your racks?
+These all-rubber weightlifting platforms are just 19mm thick with molded-in transitions for safety.
 These are all good points to consider and we will cover this in a later article on Weight Lifting Platforms, providing all of the pros & cons of each.

 In conclusion, this article covers the high points of planning a new or renovation of your weight room, but there are several details that are simply too many and are relative to various facilities to cover here.